johnsonandjohnson/open_nipals/paper/paper.md

 In order to assess `open_nipals`' performance, we compared it to other common dimensionality reduction techniques with missing value imputation.

 Since the PCA and PLS implementations of `open_nipals` are very similar, and there are more alternative implementations of PCA than of PLS, we decided to focus on PCA for most the benchmarking discussion.
-A similar analysis for the `open_nipals.NipalsPLS` module is going to be presented at the end of the benchmarking section.
+The benchmark of the `open_nipals.NipalsPLS` module is briefly presented at the end of the this section.

 Our benchmark measures the respective runtime, peak memory consumption, and data reconstruction accuracy of the execution of the PCA model's `fit()` routine.
 Runtime and peak memory allocation are measured by the Python-native `time` and `tracemalloc` packages.